What new bloggers and site owners might not know is user experience is one of the factors of ranking a website on Google search results.

 Conduct an assessment of analytics on your site before you overhaul it completely—this way you’ll see what’s doing well and then only focus on what needs improvement.
 Measuring product analytics in this case involves analyzing how users find, engage, and interact with your website.

 You can start by identifying traffic trends and pain points in the customer journey throughout your website in order to optimize the user experience.
-There are several free tools you can use to measure your site health, including GTmetrix, Pingdom, and Google Pagespeed.
+There are several free tools you can use to measure your site health, including GTmetrix, Google Pagespeed, and WebCEO’s Website Auditor.

 The great part about these tools is that they even point out which elements may be causing your site navigation and performance to be acting poorly than average, as well as your next steps to solving them.